Trading Strategies Generated Pathwise by Functions of Market Weights: Trading strategies generated in pathwise sense

 denotes the value process of the strategy $\vartheta$ at time $t$. \end{defn}

-The interpretation here, is that $\vartheta_i(t)$ stands for the ``number of shares" invested in asset $i$ at time $t$.
-If $X_i(t)$ is the price of this asset, then $\vartheta_i(t)X_i(t)$ is the dollar amount invested in asset $i$ at time $t$, and $V^{\vartheta}(t, X)$ is the total value of investment across all assets.
+The interpretation is that $\vartheta_i(t)$ stands for the ``number of shares" invested in asset $i$ at time $t$.
+If $X_i(t)$ is the price of this asset, then $\vartheta_i(t)X_i(t)$ is the dollar amount invested in asset $i$ at time $t$, and $V^{\vartheta} (t;X)$ the total value of investment across all assets. ``Self-financing" means that there are neither infusions nor withdrawals of capital: gains are re-invested, losses have to be absorbed.
+We shall write $V^{\vartheta}(\cdot)$ instead of $V^{\vartheta}(\cdot;X)$ whenever the integrator $X$ is fixed and apparent from the context.